-When you invest with someone else, you’ll have someone around to stop you selling your investments, and to keep you calm when markets crash (almost guaranteed to happen over the course of your investing journey).
-Think of it like an accountability partner for your financial health.
+When you invest with someone else, you’ll have someone around to stop you from selling your investments, and to keep you calm when markets crash (almost guaranteed to happen over the course of your investing journey).
+Think of it as an accountability partner for your financial health.

-Additionally, whether you’re in a romantic relationship or business partners, having a shared goal you’re working towards can make you more excited about your future and therefore more likely to put money away.
+Additionally, whether you’re in a romantic relationship or business partner, having a shared goal you’re working towards can make you more excited about your future and therefore more likely to put money away.

 Lower barrier to entry